-A total of 20 male Wistar rats, weighing between 150-200 grams, were procured from the Pharmacology Research Laboratory at the Department of Pharmacy, Jahangirnagar University.
+A total of 20 male Wistar rats, weighing between 150 and200 grams, were procured from the Pharmacology Research Laboratory at the Department of Pharmacy, Jahangirnagar University.
 The rats were acclimatized to their new environment for one week.
 They were housed in a well-ventilated animal facility, maintained at a temperature of approximately 25°C, and were provided with standard ICDDRB pellets and clean drinking water.
 The rats were kept in cages under a controlled 12-hour light/dark cycle.
 Ethical approval for the study was obtained from the Institutional Ethical Committee of Varendra University, Bangladesh.

-To evaluate the effects of linagliptin, the aqueous fruit extract of Tamarindus indica, on blood glucose levels, lipid profiles, and hepatoprotective activity in streptozotocin (STZ)-induced diabetic rats.
-The 20 Wistar rats were randomly divided into four groups (A, B, C and D), with five rats in each group.
-The groups were treated for a duration of four weeks as follows:
+To evaluate the effects of linagliptin and the aqueous fruit extract of Tamarindus indica on blood glucose levels, lipid profiles, and hepatoprotective activity in streptozotocin (STZ)-induced diabetic rats, 20 Wistar rats were randomly divided into four groups (A, B, C, and D), with five rats in each group.
+The groups were treated for four weeks as follows:

 Group A (Normal): Normal control group receiving 0.5 mL of distilled water.